creatorofthesky/ansible_desktop/README.md

 You can go through the various commits to see the revision history to go along with the video.

 Thanks for watching!

+This is now archived and mainly for my personal use.
+Feel free to read over it but will no longer be maintained.